A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Non-dimensionalization

 A natural choice of the scales for $L$ and $T$ are the Debye length and angular plasma period, which are defined, respectively, by

 where $k_{B}$ is the Boltzmann constant, $m_e$ is the electron mass, $q_e$ is the electron charge, and $\bar{T}$ is an average macroscopic temperature for the plasma.
-We choose to select these scales for all test problems considered in section \ref{sec:5 Numerical results} with the exception of the expanding beam problems, which are the last two test problems in that section.
-For these problems, the length scale $L$ corresponds to the longest side of the simulation domain and $T$ is the crossing time for a particle that is injected into the domain.
-Generally, the user will need to provide a macroscopic temperature $\bar{T}$ [K] in addition to the reference number density $\bar{n}$ to compute $\lambda_{D}$ and $\omega_{pe}^{-1}$.
+We choose to select these scales for all test problems considered in section \ref{subsec:Plasma test problems} with the exception of the beam problems, in which the length scale $L$ corresponds to the longest side of the simulation domain and $T$ is the crossing time for a particle that is injected into the domain.
+In most cases, the user will need to provide a macroscopic temperature $\bar{T}$ [K] in addition to the reference number density $\bar{n}$ to compute $\lambda_{D}$ and $\omega_{pe}^{-1}$.
 Note that the plasma period can be obtained from the angular plasma period $T$ after multiplying the latter by $2\pi$.
-Having introduced the definitions for the normalized variables, we proceed to non-dimensionalize the models, beginning with the equations for particles, before addressing the field equations for the potentials in the Lorenz gauge formulation.
+Having introduced the definitions for the normalized variables, we proceed to rescale the models, beginning with the field equations for the potentials before addressing equations of motion for the particles.